 “You don't have balls?”

 “I don’t parade.”
 The man didn't even flinch.
-“And even if I did; everyone and their dog flaunts their imported supercar.
-I’ll have to do a little more than cycle good design to raise eyebrows.”
+“And even if I did; everyone and their dog flaunts their imported supercar in this God's forsaken city.
+I’ll have to do a little more than cycle good design to turn heads.”

 Åke clicked his tongue.

 “Ay, I’ll give you that.
-This thing is so tasteful it's almost invisible.”
-He sighed.
+This thing is so tasteful it's almost invisible,” he sighed.
 “Forget it.
 I don't need a prettier bike.
-Can you take back that I look like some highbrow snob?
+Can you take back that I look like some corrupted, highbrow snob?
 That really hurt my feelings.
 I can't help that they love this face.
 I’d rather have nothing to do with it, but… oh well.” Åke flicked cigarette ashes into the air and ran his free hand through his freshly bleached buzzcut.
 His skull still itched.

 “You don't gel with the upper-class?”
 The cyclist asked, the sharp edge in his tone gone.
 “This does look like a good hideout.”
 With a turn of the head he gestured at the wild nature around them.